FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step04_hardhat/step03_hardhat_deployment/README.md

 - `npx hardhat run <filePath> --network <network-name>`

 you also need need to add the network to your `hardhat.config` file, it should like something like this

+>You can choose any network, we will use sepolia testnet

 ```s
 import { HardhatUserConfig } from "hardhat/config";